-Our efforts in synthetic biology began in the mid-1980s, immediately after my group synthesized the first gene encoding an enzyme, and the first synthetic gene of any kind to be designed with computer assistance [16], following a similar gene encoding interferon [17].
-Our next "grand challenge" was to synthesize unnatural chemical systems that do genetics, catalysis, and the higher order functions in life, including reproduction, adaptation, and evolution.
+Our efforts in synthetic biology began in the mid 1980s, immediately after my group synthesized the first gene encoding an enzyme [16].
+This synthesis followed the synthesis of a gene encoding interferon [17].
+Today, total gene synthesis is routine, being done by commercial supply houses for just pennies a nucleotide.

+These genes were (and are) little different from what Nature delivered.
+Accordingly, our next "grand challenge" was to synthesize an unnatural genetic system, something different from what billions of years of biological evolution has delivered to us.
+Only by doing this could we demonstrate that structure theory understood the connection between molecular structure and genetics, including reproduction, adaptation, and evolution.
 The first book in synthetic biology, originally entitled Redesigning Life, appeared in 1987 [18].

-It took 20 years to create an artificial chemical system capable of Darwinian evolution, two decades of more failures than successes.
+It took 20 years to create an artificial chemical system capable of Darwinian evolution, two decades that record more failures than successes.
 Again, no problem.
 This is what synthesis is for.
-Let me highlight some of the parts of our work to illustrate what synthetic efforts directed towards this challenge taught us.
-More details are available in a new book Life, the Universe, and the Scientific Method (http://www.ffame.org) [19].
+Let me highlight some of our work to illustrate what synthetic efforts directed towards this challenge taught us through failure.
+More details are available in a new book Life, the Universe, and the Scientific Method (www.ffame.org) [19].

-Our selection of this particular challenge focused on a broad question: how might we use synthesis to develop a better understanding of the concept of "life"?
-This question is, of course, at the abstract core of biology.
+Our selection of this particular challenge focused on a broad question: How might we use synthesis to develop a better understanding of the concept of "life"?
+This question lies, of course, at the abstract core of biology.

 But it also has practical implications.
-For example, NASA and ESA send missions to Mars, Titan and elsewhere, looking for life in environments that are more or less like Earth.
-On Mars, environments are more like Earth, as liquid water most likely lies beneath the Martian surface.
-On Titan, conditions are less like Earth.
-The most abundant matter on Titan's surface that might serve as a biosolvent is liquid methane at 94 K ($-179 \degree C$); the liquid water beneath the surface may exist as water-ammonia eutectics.
+For example, NASA and ESA are sending missions to Mars, Titan, and elsewhere, looking for life in environments that are more or less like Earth.
+On Mars, the environment is more like Earth, as liquid water most likely lies beneath the Martian surface.

+On Titan, however, the environment is less like Earth.
+The most abundant matter on Titan's surface that might serve as a biosolvent is liquid methane at 94K (-179 °C); the liquid water beneath the surface may exist as water-ammonia eutectics.
 Nevertheless, organic species are abundant on Titan.
 Thus, as many have argued, if life is an intrinsic property of organic species in complex mixtures [20], then Titan should hold life.

-Accordingly, my laboratory set up a set of programs in the 1980s to pursue four approaches towards understanding the concept of "life".
-These are illustrated in Fig. 2.
+Accordingly, my laboratory set up a set of programs in the 1980s to pursue four approaches towards understanding the concept of "life."
+These are illustrated in Figure 3.2.

-Any definition of "life" must be embedded within a "theory of life" [9,21].
-One such theory is captured by a "NASA definition" that "life is a self-sustaining chemical system capable of Darwinian evolution" [22].
+Any definition of "life" must be embedded within a "theory of life" [9, 21].
+One such theory is captured by a "NASA definition" of life as "a self-sustaining chemical system capable of Darwinian evolution" [22].
 This definition-theory captures the opinion of its creators about what is possible within biomolecular reality.
-It excludes, for example, non-chemical and Lamarckian systems from our concept of "life" [23].
-Should we encounter them (and many science fiction stories describe them in various forms), we would be forced to concede that our definitiontheory of life is wrong.
+It excludes, for example, nonchemical and Lamarckian systems from our concept of "life" [23].
+Should we encounter them (and many science fiction stories describe them in various forms), we would be forced to concede that our definition-theory of life is wrong.